department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 <div class="call-out usa-content" markdown="1">

 ### Can I get Fry Scholarship benefits?
-You may be able to get the Fry Scholarship if are the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001.
+You may be able to get the Fry Scholarship if you're the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001.

 ### Who's covered?
 - Qualified dependents